Keagan Dolly: Montpellier

 On 26 January 2017, it was announced that Dolly had signed with Montpellier HSC.
 He left the club in summer 2021.

 Kaizer Chiefs

 Dolly returned to South Africa in July 2021, joining Kaizer Chiefs.
+On 25 June 2024, public broadcaster SABC reported that Dolly, along with teammates Sifiso Hlanti and Siyethemba Sithebe, would be leaving the club upon the expiration of his contract at the end of the month.

+TS Galaxy

+Dolly signed for TS Galaxy on a deal until the end of the season.

 International career

-Under-23

-Keagan Dolly played for the under 23's and represented his country during the 2015 Africa U-23 Cup of Nations tournament which was held in Senegal.
+Dolly played for the under 23's and represented his country during the 2015 Africa U-23 Cup of Nations tournament which was held in Senegal.
 The tournament acted as the CAF qualifiers for the Olympic football tournament, of which South Africa qualified as the third-place country.
 Dolly captained the South African side during the 2016 Summer Olympics men's football tournament.